japolo95/Coursera_Capstone/Final_Assignment/Report.md

   - percentage of each district area covered by industrial zones
   - percentage of each district area covered by commercial zones
   - population density in each district per square kilometer

+Note that districts were not clustered by all these criteria together, instead I tried to group them by each criteria separatedly.
+I also tried to do clustering for multiple or all criteria together, but that brought much worse results, as there are only 112 districts in Prague.

+Instead I firstly clustered by each criteria separatedly.
+For own clustering, I used [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html), and for determining ideal number of clusters for each criteria, I used [Silhouette Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), where several possible numbers of clusters were tried, and the one with best Silhouette score was used (this could be different for each criteria).

+Then I took best clusters of each criteria (what _best_ means is defined in [Data section](#Data) of this report and tried to find the intersection of it, in other worse, tried to find districts, that are always in the best cluster for all the criteria.
+Unfortunately (but as expected) there was no such district, so I had to create custom function, that accepts even some worse clusters for some of the criteria and then tries to find intersecting districts.
+This also includes possibilty to prioritize some criteria, so that we could for example tell the function, that criteria A is more important than criteria B. The function took that into account and accepted some worse clusters for all the criteria, but prioritizing the A criteria over B (that means, trying to first find intersection using worse clusters from B, than from A).